ShaanifFaqui/flizybion/README.md

-# Shaanif Ahmed - Portfolio
+# Flizybion Project

+## 🚀 About Flizybion

+**Flizybion** is a collection of web development projects and learning resources showcasing various technologies and frameworks.
+This repository contains multiple projects demonstrating different aspects of web development.

-## 👨‍💻 About Me
+## 👨‍💻 Developer

-Hello!
-I'm **Shaanif Ahmed**, a passionate developer and technology enthusiast from India.
-I specialize in web development, AI/ML, and modern software technologies.
+**Shaanif Ahmed** - A passionate developer and technology enthusiast from India, specializing in web development, AI/ML, and modern software technologies.

-## 🚀 Skills & Technologies
+## 🛠️ Technologies Used

 ### Core Technologies
 - **Frontend Development**: HTML5, CSS3, JavaScript, React.js